onnx/tutorials/examples/CoreML/ONNXLive/README.md

 In the `Models/` folder, the project contains some .mlmodel files.
 We're going to replace them with the models we just created.

-Then, run the app on your iPhone and your all set.
+You then, run the app on your iPhone and you are all set.
 Tapping on the screen switches through the models.

 ## Conclusion

-We hope this tutorial gave you an overview of what ONNX is about and how you can use it to convert neural networks between frameworks, in this case a few style transfer models from PyTorch to CoreML.
+We hope this tutorial gave you an overview of what ONNX is about and how you can use it to convert neural networks between frameworks, in this case neural style transfer models moving from PyTorch to CoreML.

 Feel free to experiment with these steps and test them on your own models.
 Please let us know if you hit any issues or want to give feedback.
 We'd like to hear what you think.